DJI Osmo Nano vs Insta360 GO Ultra | 4K Mini Camera - Comparison Review

 Fixed to a T-shirt

 Both cameras can be attached to a t-shirt via a magnetic pendant.
-In terms of low-profile concealment, I think the GO Ultra blends in better with the t-shirt and is less noticeable.
+In terms of low-profile concealment, I think theInsta360 GO Ultra Blends in better with t-shirts and is less likely to stand out.

 Wear it on your hat.